jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In return for not catching every seal, the polar bears get seals who can hunt, and bring more of the energy of the producers to the kids of the polar bears.

 Life must overcome all the forces of nature to sustain its existence.
 The last lesson of this amazing gift is understanding it's called the Game of Life, not the Game of You.
 You best play it by reciprocating with your teammates.
-Outsiders are not bad per se, but they interrupt this system—as the chestnut tree, ash tree, orange tree, and many other species have learned the hard way.
+Outsiders are not bad per se, but they interrupt this system—as the American chestnut tree, ash tree, orange tree, and many other species have learned the hard way.

 Of course individual creatures do not know this.
 They are bits of clay already hardened.
 They are inside the game and cannot stand above it.
 So, individual creatures fight for survival.
 Bison bulls fighting to lead a herd, tigers chasing down a deer, venus fly traps capturing a wasp makes for great television.